Looking to plan a trip to London? Welcome to one of my favorite cities!

-There’s something just so iconic about London.
-The city is the star and the backdrop of so much great history and literature.
-It’s a city that appeals to all different passions — museum lovers, history buffs, devotees of royalty and architecture.
+London is simply iconic.
+The city has been the backdrop for so much great history and literature.
+It’s a destination that appeals to all kinds of passions — whether you’re a museum lover, a history buff, or a fan of royalty and architecture.

 Overview Of 3 Days In London Itinerary